OmRaj6666/Lab-Report-Operating-System-/README.md

 ### ☑️ Prerequisites

-Before getting started with Lab-Report-Operating-System-, ensure your runtime environment meets the following requirements:
+Before getting started with Lab-Report-Operating-System-, ensure your runtime environment meets the following requirements

-- **Programming Language:** Error detecting primary_language: {}

 ### ⚙️ Installation